microsoft/live-share/docs/reference/platform-support.md

 ---
-title: "Platform and language support  | Microsoft Docs"
+title: "Platform and language support"
 description: "An overview of platform and language support for Visual Studio Live share." ms.custom: ms.date: 04/25/2018